EmeraldLoc/tag/README.md

 # Tag

 This mod is a collection of multiple gamemodes all in one mod!
-The mod contains Tag, Freeze Tag, Infection, Hot Potato, Juggernaut, Assassins, and more!
-It also contains modifiers that effect the gameplay of the gamemode, which can add twists to your game!
+The mod contains 9 gamemodes, modifiers that effect the gameplay of the gamemode, in-depth, easy to understand settings, and statistics!

+### Gamemodes

+Tag contains multiple tag-related gamemodes!
+All gamemodes involve "tagging" another player.
+There are as of right now 9 different gamemodes.
+These gamemodes are Tag, Freeze Tag, Infection, Hot Potato, Juggernaut (meh), Assassins, Sardines, Hunt, and Deathmatch!
+Each gamemode gives it's own fun to the mod!

+### Modifiers

+There are plenty of modifiers to add variety your game!
+From simple gravity changes to blasters and fog, modifiers add plenty of enjoyable (or annoying) changes to the base gamemodes!

+### Romhacks

+Romhack support depends on the romhack.
+Offical romhacks have paintings, and pipes like vanilla levels!
+Non-official romhacks don't have these benefits, however, the romhack should still work perfectly fine!

+### Blacklists

+Don't like a gamemode, modifier, or level?
+Blacklist it!
+Blacklisting allows you to turn off certain gamemods, modifiers, or levels that you don't like in your game.

+### Stats

+Each player has stats!
+These stats go from playtime, total tags, and total time as runner, to total runner victories and tagger victories.
+The best part is each gamemode gets it's own statistics for each of these metrics!

 ### Frequently Asked Questions